The Church, Sabbath and Sunday02 Nov 2015, by Doctrines in

-Some Christians have questioned the observance of Sunday as the holy day to rest instead of Saturday (Sabbath) as God commanded.
-Their concern is actually not out of place, they have very good reasons to ask.
+Some Christians have questioned Sunday’s observance as the holy day to rest instead of Saturday (Sabbath) as God commanded.
+Their concern is actually not out of place; they have excellent reasons to ask.
 Truly, God gave the command to keep the Sabbath holy, And on the seventh day God finished his work which he had done, and he rested on the seventh day from all his work which he had done.
-So, God blessed the seventh day and hallowed it, because on it God rested from all his work which he had done in creation, (Gen. 2:2-3).
-This seventh day of the week is Saturday; so, why do Christians observe Sunday and not Saturday as holy day?
+So, God blessed the seventh day and hallowed it because God rested from all his work which he had done in creation (Gen. 2:2-3).
+This seventh day of the week is Saturday; so, why do Christians observe Sunday and not Saturday as a holy day?

-Going through the scriptures, it is obvious that the seventh day was hallowed by God and that Jesus himself “worshiped” on Sabbath day.
+Going through the scriptures, it is obvious that God hallowed the seventh day and that Jesus himself “worshiped” on Sabbath day.
 And he came to Nazareth, where he had been brought up; and he went to the synagogue, as his custom was, on the Sabbath day.
 (Lk.
 4:16).
-It was his custom, the custom of God’s people to observe the Sabbath as God had commanded.
-Today, the Church seem to have turned down this commandment to observe her own.
-Human tradition has taken the place of Devin commandment you may say; yes, that is what it seem.
+His custom, the custom of God’s people, was his custom to observe the Sabbath as God had commanded.
+Today, the Church seems to have turned down this commandment to observe her own.
+Human tradition has taken the place of Devine commandment; you may say, yes, that is what it seems.

-There may be different story versions of the emergence of Sunday as the day of rest in place of Saturday.
+There may be different story versions of Sunday’s emergence as the day of rest in place of Saturday.
 I have heard some say that the Catholic Church just changed it.
 Wow!
-Sounds good, it explains the uncontestable authority of the mother Church.
-That is however not my interest for now, but to expose one of the major reasons some people gave for the Change.
+Sounds good; it explains the incontestable authority of the Mother Church.
+However, that is not my interest for now, but to expose one of the major reasons some people gave for the Change.

-The tradition of breaking bread (Holy Mass) which the Catholic Church celebrates every day and especially on Sundays is an apostolic tradition.
+The tradition of breaking bread (Holy Mass) that the Catholic Church celebrates every day and Sunday is an apostolic tradition.
 In Acts 20:7, it is recorded that the apostles were already meeting to break bread on the first day of the week (Sunday).
-On the first day of the week, when we were gathered to break bread, Paul talked with them,… You may want to argue here that this part of the scripture does not prove anything regarding the observance of Sunday as a special day, because just as the Catholic Church offers the Holy Mass every day, so also the apostles did.
-If you believe that gathering was just like that of any other day, then you are even helping to prove the apostolicity of the Catholic Church.
-You are in agreement with the Church that what we do today is apostolic.
+On the first day of the week, when we were gathered to break bread, Paul talked with them,… You may want to argue here that this part of the scripture does not prove anything regarding Sunday’s observance as a special day, because just as the Catholic Church offers the Holy Mass every day, so also the apostles did.
+If you believe that gathering was just like that of any other day, you are even helping to prove the Catholic Church’s apostolicity.
+You agree with the Church that what we do today is apostolic.

 The first day of the week (Sunday) as a special day is made clearer in 1Cor.
 16:2.
 Here, St. Paul says: On the first day of every week, each of you is to put something aside and store it up, as he may prosper, so that contributions need not be made when I come.
 For St. Paul to talk about making contributions every first day of the week goes a long way to show that the apostles and the early Christians were already meeting every first day of the week.

 God rested on the Sabbath after the work of creation.
 That creation was destroyed by sin and had to be recreated through the death and resurrection of Jesus Christ.
-The resurrection was on Sunday, the appearances were on Sundays, everything about Jesus Christ after the resurrection were on Sundays.
+The resurrection was on Sunday; the appearances were on Sundays, everything about Jesus Christ after the resurrection was on Sundays.
 So, for the early Christians, the first day of the week became “the day of the Lord.”
-The Catholic Church therefore teaches that By a tradition handed down from the apostles which took its origin from the very day of Christ’s Resurrection, the Church celebrates the Paschal mystery every seventh day, which day is appropriately called the Lord’s Day or Sunday.
+The Catholic Church, therefore, teaches that By a tradition handed down from the apostles which took its origin from the very day of Christ’s Resurrection, the Church celebrates the Paschal mystery every seventh day, which day is appropriately called the Lord’s Day or Sunday.
 CCC 1166.